dkvz/new-blog-poc/README.md

 - [x]  Header shouldn't be fixed this time around but I'm going to do something hybrid and hide-fade + padding transition it out at a certain point.
 It'll still be fixed if JS is disabled.
 Currently trying: transparent header into solid into removing it with transition.
 - [ ] Use CSS-grid (maybe with flex as the fallback) to have a mandatory grid-gap between the shrimps when we resize the width down.
 - [ ] Add an outline on focused buttons.
 Very important for keyboard nav accessibility.
+- [ ] Also put a big outline (similar to the button one) on links - Escpecially the card links at the bottom.
 - [ ] If I want to do images homemade, there is such a thing as a SVG sprite: https://css-tricks.com/change-color-of-svg-on-hover/#article-header-id-1
 - [ ] Need to test everything on Chrome!
 - [ ] Add a special media query for super giga tiny screens.
 The CTA could use that one.